larpchronicles/rules/rules-topics/05_armor.md

 ### Hard Leather
-Hardened, formed leather that retains its shape and offers significantly more protection against piercing and slashing than it's non-hardened counterpart.
+Hardened, formed leather that retains its shape and offers significantly more protection against piercing and slashing than its non-hardened counterpart.
 Less heavy than traditional metal armor, and more cost-effective for adventurers who lack coin.
 **Required**: At least 4oz hardened veg tan leather, or analog that has the ability to retain its shape under mild pressure.

 | **Hard Leather Coverage** | **Armor Points** |